willfindlay/honors-thesis/thesis/thesis.md

 Once the eBPF program is running in the kernel, the daemon continuously polls a set of specialized BPF maps called perf buffers which are updated on the occurrence of specific events.
-\autoref{bpf-events} presents an overview of the most important events we care about.
+\autoref{bpf-events} presents an overview of the most important events that ebpH cares about.
 As events are consumed, they are handled by the daemon and removed from the buffer to make room for new events.
 These buffers offer a lightweight and efficient method to transfer data from the eBPF program to userspace, particularly since buffering data in this way significantly reduces the number of required context switches between